 If you slice the steak before it’s cooled off, it will release all its juices, and your meat will turn out dry and tough, resulting in very chewy bites.

-You cook and cover the steak with foil to slow down the cooling process further, leading to even better overall results in taste and texture.
+You cook and cover the steak with foil to slow the cooling process further, leading to even better results in taste and texture.

 How To Slice Top Round Steak

-When you slice this steak, you want to do it against the grain.
+You want to do it against the grain when you slice this steak.
 It should have that marble effect.
-I always liked how Fernando Larroude said,

 “The marbling on these cuts means they’ll be succulent and juicy, perfect for a summer barbecue.”-

 Slicing against the grain helps retain the juices and keeps the meat tender.
-When you cut it the wrong way, you can end up with very tough, chewy bites when you cut it incorrectly.
+You can end up with tough, chewy bites when you cut it incorrectly.

 Why Is Top Round A Good Steak For Grilling/Broiling?

 Grilled top-round steak is typically considered quite a lean and tough meat.

 That naturally makes it great for grilling or broiling because the effect of a charcoal or gas grill or London broil adds a significant flavor profile.

-You can easily tenderize the meat allowing it to remain juicy and flavorful.
+You can easily tenderize the meat, making it juicy and flavorful.

 The top-round steak comes from a more affordable portion of the cow and is considered one of the less expensive beef.

 That makes the top-round steak budget-friendly for grilling and BBQs compared to other meats.

-Another way a top round steak makes a good cut for broiling is an alternative to roasting it in the oven because you will find many people prefer a juicy steak for Sunday roast – sliced with a side of gravy and mashed potatoes.
+Another way a top round steak makes a good cut for broiling is an alternative to roasting it in the oven because many people prefer a juicy steak for Sunday roast – sliced with a side of gravy and mashed potatoes.

 It also applies to a flank steak, especially if you use Worcestershire sauce or soy sauce for the marinade alongside seasonings like freshly ground black pepper.